Music Major FAQ

 Ballet, Modern, Fundamentals, Pilates, Partners & Props – tights or yoga/jazz pants (any color), leotards, unitards, or solid-colored form-fitting tops

 Jazz, Tap, Stage Combat – form-fitting dance/yoga pants and tops

 Ballet, Tap – Appropriate shoes are required

-Hair/Jewelry – Hair should be secured
+Hair/Jewelry – Hair should be secured.
+No jewelry is permitted.

 Where can I find information about campus jobs?